Sergiob23001/AI/README.md

 ## 👤 About This Role

-**Senior Project Manager — AI Products**
+**Senior Project Manager**
-- 5+ years PM experience with AI/ML product delivery
+- 5+ years PM experience with some AI/ML product delivery experience
 - Track record managing large enterprise client accounts
 - Skilled in defining scope under ambiguity, backlog ownership, and cross-functional stakeholder management
 - Working language: English (advanced)
-- Setup: Remote-first, occasional onsite in Prague (1× per quarter)

 ---

-*This roadmap is a portfolio artifact demonstrating AI product management methodology for a Senior PM role at PwC AppDev.
+*This roadmap is a portfolio artifact demonstrating AI product management methodology for a Senior PM role.
 It is structured around real-world delivery principles for enterprise AI platforms.*

 ---

-**📬 Open to connecting?** Find me on [LinkedIn](#) · [GitHub](#)
+**📬 Open to connecting?** Find me on [https://www.linkedin.com/in/sergiobotzman/]